Oh, the fun we had when we said to the kids that we would be eating Poke Bowls for dinner…

 - 2 tsp runny honey

-- 1 red chilli red pepper, de-seeded, halved and finely chopped, added to taste
+- 1 red chili red pepper, de-seeded, halved and finely chopped, added to taste

 - salt flakes (we used Hawaiian black salt)